-Keep on reading, stopping by, chatting, and thanks for being a fan of CBB.
+Keep reading, stopping by, and chatting, and thanks for being a fan of CBB.

 These are keywords that readers typed into their search engine and landed on this blog.

-I get thousands of these every single day and pick some of the best to feature right here.
+I get thousands of these daily and pick some of the best to feature here.

-- Can I sell my clothes to Value Village? – Nope but they will give you a coupon for donating so you can save some money when you shop.
+- Can I sell my clothes to Value Village? – Nope, but they will give you a coupon for donating to save some money when you shop.

-- Dating a frugal man – There are pros and cons to this however first both of you must be on the same end of frugal.
+- Dating a frugal man – This has pros and cons; however, first, you must be on the same frugal end.

 Thanks for your continued support of CBB and for listening to me ramble about our financial journey.